Frequently Asked Questions

 Every client is underwritten individually and receives a price based on many factors, such as: medical history, current health, age, and gender.
 That said, having health issues should not preclude you from applying for coverage and encourage you to begin our easy, quick sales process.

-A beneficiary is the person or entity you choose the receive the lump sum cash payout from your policy should you pass away.
+A beneficiary is the person or entity you choose to receive the lump sum cash payout from your policy should you pass away.
 A policyholder may designate a beneficiary upon purchase.
 Multiple beneficiaries may be designated, along with percentages of the benefit they’d receive.